AEFitzGerald/finfluence_deployment/README.md

 Deployed with AWS Cloud Service http://3.22.233.93/

 This is a Full-Stack MERN project.
 As the lead developer and designer my goal was to build a digital asset dashboard within a weeks time- the concept was to make a financial site, where users could explore digital asset trading and discuss different values of blockchain projects, with a focus on a blockchain project's impact, for social and environmental good.
-I started in Figma and created a few wireframes.

 Using the MERN stack, I incorporated CoinGecko's API data, and mapped the data into cryptocurrency stat cards, and I used Chart.js' JavaScript library to make a dynamic infographic.
 I built out a User schema in MongoDB with a bcrypt registration and login.

 For a dashboard feature, I styled a world map using Mapbox Studio, and created a functional React map component.
 Eventually, I would like to build custom markers on the map to distinguish blockchain project locations.